Mahim1997/wQFM-2020/README.md

 ## Notice to all the users
 - Codebase has been slightly updated **(on June 12, 2021)** to fix some precision related bugs.
+- Version **v-1.3** had it fixed.
+- Codebase has been slightly updated **(on April 15, 2022)** to fix some null pointer issues which was encountered when there is no relevant quartets for a particular taxa at any given level.
-- New version (i.e. the current stable version **v-1.3**) has it fixed.
+- New version (i.e. the current stable version **v-1.4**) has it fixed.
 Please use the current version if you have used the jar file/codebase before the aforementioned date.
 - New version also includes quartet score outputs (please see below **"To infer quartet scores"** section).

 ## Short Description